bas0N/calln/README.md

 });
 ```

-Full sample of the code from service:
+Full sample of the code from sample.service.ts:

 ```ts
 import { generateResponse } from "handlin";